Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 7

 - Our passengers are mostly merchant

-navy. personn^el returning from their
+navy. person^nel returning from their

-previous [x] The remainder are
+previous cruises The remainder are

-representatives of airways newspaper
+representatives of airways newspapers

 and lesser organisations - We sailed